amusant/presentations/dac2018/PITCHME.md

 ---
 #### Rowhammer
 - Attacks
+	- Repeatedly reading a DRAM row within the refresh interval can cause bit-flips in the adjacent rows.
 	- Particularly easy from FPGA.
 High speed/low latency memory access.
 	- A maximum no. of memory accesses within the refresh interval.
-	- FPGAs have direct links to DDR.
+	- FPGAs have direct links to DDR. (no intermediate cache)
 - Countermeasures
 	- For effective attacks need to break ASLR first.
 	- Obfuscation of physical address (since linux kernel 4.0)